MarkXtenda/MarkXtenda/README.md

 <img src="https://github-profile-trophy.vercel.app/?username=MarkXtenda"/>

-I'm a starting out full-stack software engineer, driven by a passion for creating innovative and efficient applications.
+I'm a full-stack software engineer, driven by a passion for creating innovative and efficient applications.
 I recently finished a course in software development and am now focused on improving my skills through hands-on projects and real-world experience.

 ## Skills 🌱
 * HTML/CSS